colonelxy/Trustless-Elections-Dapp/README.md

 ## 2. Processing of results

 ### Trust
-The results and analysis are recorded in a publicly available ledge accessible to all registered stakeholders, also known as members or peers.
+The results and analysis are recorded in a publicly available ledger accessible to all registered stakeholders, also known as members or peers (political parties, media and other public serving stakeholders).
 Any of them can compare the end results with the original documents in the first S3 bucket as uploaded by the Iot devices (KIEMS kits).
 The logs in the log bucket are immutable and can be used for audit purposes, and any changes made are logged appropriately, no one can ever manipulate the logs forever, thanks to ``AWS QLDB`` (Quantum Ledger Blockchain).

 ![Transmission](./Images/Iot%20to%20Kinesis%20to%20QLDB.jpeg)
 ### Decentralization
 Peers and members make the ecosystem and make this system decentralised.
-All stakeholders ahve the same copy and no single member can make a change without the others noticing.
-The will then reject the fraudulent changes and kick out the untrustable member.
+All stakeholders have the same copy and no single member can make a change without the others noticing.
+They will then reject the fraudulent changes and kick out the untrustable member.
-Each stakeholder to have their AWS accounts to host ``Hyperledger fabric nodes`` to make it both distributed and decentralised.
+Each major stakeholder to have their AWS accounts to host ``Hyperledger fabric nodes`` to make it both distributed and decentralised.
 ![hyperledger fabric](./Images/ledger1.jpg)

 Hyperledger fabric up close looks like this for complete distribution and trust: